Overview

 • Users can opt out from the disclosure or sale of their data to a third party.

-• Unclear whether users can request to know what personal information has been shared with third parties.
+• Unclear whether users can request to know what personal information has been shared with third parties for commercial purposes.

 5.6: Intellectual Property